The Twins Almanac for July

 Meixell Makes Major League Debut

-1907 Lake Crystal graduate Moxie Meixell makes his major league debut with the Cleveland Naps as a late-inning defensive replacement for right fielder “Shoeless” Joe Jackson.
+1907 Lake Crystal graduate Moxie Meixell made his major league debut with the Cleveland Naps as a late-inning defensive replacement for right fielder “Shoeless” Joe Jackson on this date in 1912.
 He got one at-bat, singling for his only major league hit.

 Read Terry Bohn‘s SABR BioProject essay on Meixell ⇨ https://sabr.org/bioproj/person/3372f89a